-At the Dubai Butterfly Garden, you will find yourself transported into a wonderful world filled with colours and serenity that is one of Dubai's most delightful and kid-friendly places.
-This one-of-a-kind refuge, situated in the centre of Dubailand, is the home of more than 15,000 butterflies that are the representatives of over 50 different exotic species from various parts of the world.
+Dubai Butterfly Garden transports visitors into a colourful and serene world, making it one of Dubai’s most family-friendly attractions.
+This one-of-a-kind refuge is situated in the centre of Dubailand.
+This unique indoor sanctuary is home to over 15,000 butterflies representing more than 50 exotic species.
 The garden, which was conceived as a green, air-conditioned paradise, provides an intimate meeting with these gentle beings, and hence it is a place which is loved by nature-dependent photographers and families, among others.

 Even if you are after a quiet place away from the high buildings of Dubai or something that will leave kids spellbound, the Dubai Butterfly Garden is a no-brainer for you.
 This comprehensive guide will lead you through all aspects, from Dubai Butterfly garden visiting hours, ticket information, and main attractions to dining options, travel tips, and so on, thus it will help you maximise your visit.

-The Dubai Butterfly Garden was opened in 2015 and is the largest indoor butterfly garden in the world, covering 6,673 square meters of overhead structures with great tropical plants and beautiful flowers.
+The Dubai Butterfly Garden was opened in 2015 and is widely regarded as one of the largest covered butterfly gardens in the world, covering 5,000 sqm across 10 domes of overhead structures with great tropical plants and beautiful flowers.
 It is situated beside the Dubai Miracle Garden, making it Dubai's most splendid duo of nature and species diversity.
 Every dome has a constant temperature of 24°C, so the visitors can be and feel at ease all year round.

 Fun fact: The butterflies are hatched in the facility, which is under the control of specialists, so that the conservation is carried out ethically and sustainably.